 The program director and/or faculty must evaluate the individual's current knowledge

 and skills using the same didactic and clinical competency evaluation methods employed

 for regular students.
 It's not enough to just review and evaluate an individual's

 - Didactic competency evaluation generally involves the administration of written

 examinations to assess whether an individual has mastered the subject matter.
 Completion

-of the final exam for each radiologic technology course is one assessment method.
+of the final exam for each radiologic technology course is a minimum requirement.